andrejicd/Klimerko-3.1/README.md

 # Klimerko-3.1

-Add +NEW ASSET to AllThingsTalk Maker
+Add  + NEW ASSET to AllThingsTalk Maker

 - HeatIndex
 - pressureSea